10 Ways To Stop Self-Sabotaging Your Dates (And Get A Great Guy)

 Think about it in mathematical terms, if you put in 100 percent effort, how much is left for him to give?
 Honestly, when it comes to dating, less is more.
 The less effort you put in, the more he has to come forward.

-This becomes diagnostic of how invested he is in you.
+This becomes a diagnostic of how invested he is in you.
 If he doesn’t come forward, run, do not walk.
 If he is putting so little effort into your dating relationship, what will happen once he gets comfortable?

-5. Make him come to you.
+5. Make him come to you

 This is especially true for the first few dates.
 If you go to his house on the first date instead of him coming to pick you up, I have two words for you: booty call.